 This is a very important question when using any topical hair loss product.
 You can have the best ingredients in the world and have it combined to make one of the strongest hair loss remedies in the world and it doesn’t work because the active ingredients are not being absorbed into the scalp and hair follicle.
 The same goes for taking Finasteride pills, how effective will the pills be if the body can’t breakdown the pill and absorb the active ingredient into the blood stream.

 One of my favorite topical products that I mentioned before, Revivogen, which I carry on this website, has 3 or more oil-like ingredients in the formula.
 When using the product, it leaves your hair and scalp greasy.
 The consistency of the product is thicker than water and I just wonder how effective it is in reaching the hair follicle.
-The product definitely works but I wonder if it would work even better if it had a water-like consistency.
+The product definitely works but I wonder if it would work even better if it had more of a water-like or gel like consistency.
 Water flows down and it fills in cracks and holes.
-This consistency is much more effective in reaching the hair follicle.
+A gel coats and absorbs well because it is concentrated and not greasy and dries quickly.
+These consistencies are much more effective in reaching the hair follicle.

 I test all of the hair loss products I carry on this website to make sure they are effectively absorbed in the scalp and hair follicle or in the body if taken orally.
-More Hair Naturally 9 is water based so it absorbs well and all three of the prescription topical products are a liquid based gel so they glide on the scalp well and absorb well; they are water like so they flow and fill.
-In addition, with the three prescription topical products, if you want to go above and beyond, you can have Tretinoin added as an ingredient, which opens the pores and softens the skin to allow more of the product to be absorbed into the scalp and hair follicle.
+More Hair Naturally 9 is water based so it absorbs well and all three of the prescription topical products are a liquid based gel so they glide on the scalp well and they are highly concentration so they absorb well; they are water like so they flow and fill.
+All of the products I discuss and sell pass my test.